alejocb/rgbdtam/README.md

 # RGBDTAM:

-RGBDTAM is a SLAM algorithm that estimates a dense reconstruction of a scene in real-time on a CPU using monocular or RGB-D cameras.
+RGBDTAM is a SLAM algorithm that estimates a dense reconstruction of a scene in real-time on a CPU RGB-D cameras.

 Related Publication:
 [1] Alejo Concha, Javier Civera.
 RGBDTAM: A cost-effective and accurate RGBD Tracking and Mapping System. https://arxiv.org/pdf/1703.00754.pdf

-Video of the results that you should expect in the example sequences: https://youtu.be/sc-hqtJtHD4
+Video of the results that you should expect: https://youtu.be/sc-hqtJtHD4